OctoNezd/oldlander/README.md

 4. Go to Addons, install OldLander
 5. (optional) Install RES for infinite scrolling, night mode and other features.
 6. (optional) Insta Old Reddit Redirect to block new version.

+### Kiwi

+Note: this is kinda unsupported, I don't use Chromium browsers.

+Install addon .crx file from Releases tab.

+I cant release it on official store due to the fact I can't pay the registration fee with any of my bank cards.